+The most important differentiation within the practices of the rebels was the one between the riots, the pillages, sabotage, attacks on prisons and police stations on the one hand, and on the other hand the rhetoric of democracy, civil liberties, elections, and so on.
+The second pole of this contradiction represents the schizophrenia of the rapidly proletarianized petty bourgeois and of the middle strata.
+This contradiction also stems from the violent elimination of the future for nearly the whole of the new generation (official unemployment rate of the youth is near 60%).
+Personal accounts of the insurgents in Egypt express this schizophrenia to the utmost.
 One can see that the educated unemployed, or the almost starving underpaid young public workers, do not realize that their situation is a picture of the future of their European and American counterparts.
 While they understand capital as something totally alien to them (they constantly refer to corruption and cleptocracy), they don't understand (at least not yet) that this period of capitalism, and its crisis, produces them as 'estranged'.
 The thirst of the middle strata for democracy is in fact a thirst for justice, i.e. meritocracy.
 They require to be used for what they were educated to do, that is for the continuation of capitalism and its effective management.
 They require from the capital, that produced them as such, to find a way to incorporate them in the production process, they require the period of prosperity that neoliberalism reserved for Europeans and Americans of the same class.
 This section will not be happy with anything less than that.
-This is illustrated by the fact that part of them is rapidly radicalized, but also by the fact that the questioning of neoliberalism is expressed with a discourse on the nation (and not on religion), i.e. the discourse over the practical questioning of globalization, the challenge of the international circuit of capital whose functionaries are not considered credible interlocutors any more.
-But this part of the insurgents is caught in a double trap: on the one hand, the capitalist class pushes them all the more violently in the hell of surplus population and, on the other hand, part of this surplus population, instead of asking for democracy and justice, just riots, pillages, destroys, meaning that it does not demand anything, or it doesn't participate at all in the revolt.
-The petty bourgeoisie and the middle strata participating in the riots are disintegrating into the proletariat, but this does not mean that their ideology is vanishing.
-Instead, this dissolution produces even more intensively the democratization of the movement (which is inherent in a class movement): a communique distributed by the steel-industry workers included among other demands the 'immediate resignation of the President and all the symbols of the regime, the dissolution of the union federation that was 'Mubarak's tion and repressive management of the overabundant proletariat.
+This is illustrated by the fact that part of them is rapidly radicalized, but also by the fact that the questioning of from an old militant of the feminist movement: "History has taught us how popular revolutions are aborted by remnants of the ousted regime, and the first thing to be abandoned is the rights of women", (Al-Ahram Weekly, 26 February 2011).
+In Tunisia, several women marched on January 29, in order to make clear that they would not accept any devaluation of women neither by the Islamists nor by 'anyone else'.
+Sana Ben Achour said that they did not overthrow a dictatorship only to enter into a new one 'of another type'.
+Women are the most oppressed subjects in these (more or less) Islamist and at the same time neo-liberal authoritarian regimes.
+Their activity is clearly a qualitative indicator of social unrest, whether it is the women of the April 6 movement in Tahrir Square, or the women in Benghazi whose relationships grew deeper during the protest movement against the slaughter at the Abou Salim prison.

+All these said, the conclusion is that the rebels appear to be aware of the fact that this region is intended for predatory exploitation and repressive management of the overabundant proletariat.
 This situation produces a whole range of practices and ideologies among rebels according to class origins, sex, age, the State they live in, and the complicated dynamics of the interactions between these factors.